efabless/openlane2/docs/source/getting_started/newcomers/index.md

   2. Max slew violations
   3. Max fanout violations
   4. Unconstrained paths
-  5. Unannotated paths
+  5. Unannotated and partially annotated nets
-  6. Checks the `SDC` for comobinationals loops, register/latch with multiple clocks
+  6. Checks the `SDC` for comobinationals loops, register/latch with multiple clocks or no clocks, ports missing input delay and generated clocks
-  7. Setup and hold violating paths (not a fully detailed path).
+  7. Worst setup or hold violating path

-You should check out our [STA guide](#some-other-file) for more in depth details.
+Should check out our [STA guide](#doc-shalaan-docu) for more in depth details.

 ---